honojs/website/content/docs/api/hono.md

 ## router option

 The `router` option specify which router is used inside.
 The default router is `TrieRouter`.
-If you want to use `RexExpRouter`, write like this:
+If you want to use `RegExpRouter`, write like this:

 ```ts
 import { RegExpRouter } from 'hono/router/reg-exp-router'